Emanuel-Andrade/PlaniumTest/README.md

 ## About

 Project made to demonstrate registration in a health plan with different business rules for each plan and age group.
-[Click Here](https://emanuel-andrade.github.io/ourplan.github.io/) to check the page online.
+[Click Here](https://emanuel-andrade.github.io/ourplan) to check the page online.
+Responsiveness for mobile devices has not yet been finalized, page is only ready for computer screens.

 ## Technologies used